Traffic Recorder

 Reverse Proxy

-Your application talks to Mockarty (e.g. http://localhost:8085), and Mockarty forwards every request to the real upstream server (e.g. https://api.stripe.com).
+Your application talks to the Mockarty proxy port (e.g. :8085), and Mockarty forwards every request to the real upstream server (e.g. https://api.stripe.com).

 App ──► Mockarty :8085 ──► api.stripe.com